King of Anything: Background

-"'King of Anything' is sort of a 'f*** you' song," Bareilles said.
+"'King of Anything' is sort of a 'f[uck] you' song," Bareilles said.
 "I've had more unsolicited advice on my life than I care to mention, and this was how I dealt with it.
 It felt empowering to turn that frustration into music, especially a song that doesn't even sound angry.
 That's sort of what 'Love Song' was as well.
 Apparently, I don't get over things very quickly."

 Release

 "King of Anything" was released to radio in the US on May 10, 2010.
 It was released for sale on June 22, 2010.

 It was released in Europe in the spring of 2011.

 Music video

 The music video was released on June 29, 2010.
 It was filmed in Vancouver, Canada by director Laurent Briet and features Sara singing in a number of different places accompanied by a brass band; in a restaurant, on a bus, in a music store, standing in front of a mural and finally in a garden of flowers.
 The scenes of the video are all fragmented throughout.
 A behind-the-scenes of the video was released on Bareilles' official Facebook page.
 Bareilles states in the behind-the-scenes video that she had input in the making of the music video, writing a treatment for it as soon as she had written the song.